Realizing the potential of deep neural network for analyzing neutron star observables and dense matter equation of state: Conclusions

 \section{Conclusions}

 We have demonstrated the application of ANNs to analyze NS observables like the radius, mass, and tidal deformability from a set of seven parameters, or nuclear saturation properties that characterize the equation of state of cold dense matter.
 We have shown that a neural network that models such a mapping is able to learn the microphysics information of finite nuclei, which are the intercorrelations arising between the NMPs.
-Moreover, we delved into the utilization of Artificial Neural Networks (ANN) as a complement to theoretical models, enabling them to undertake computationally demanding tasks, such as Bayesian Inference studies to constrain nuclear models.
-This study demonstrates that in situations where speed and computational efficiency are desired, a trained neural network can function as a surrogate for traditional physics-based EoS models, and possibly also provide insights that might be difficult to obtain otherwise.
-However, it is essential to clarify that this methodology only complements other approaches, and does not seek to replace them in any form.
+Moreover, we delved into the utilization of Artificial Neural Networks (ANN) as a complement to theoretical models, enabling them to undertake computationally demanding tasks, such as Bayesian Inference studies to constrain nuclear models. {This study demonstrates that neural networks or some advanced AI tools not only function as efficient surrogates for traditional physics-based EoS models but also have the potential to eventually replace phenomenological models, particularly for computationally intensive or high-dimensional problems.}

 Let us briefly summarize what we have done in this work.
 First, we generate a set of pseudo-NMP data using the Skyrme model.
 A suitable set of NMPs are chosen so that the resulting neutron star EoSs are consistent with the currently observed maximum mass of $\sim 2M_{\odot}$ and satisfy causality constraints.
 Next, we train an artificial neural network on this data set to learn a non-linear mapping between the set of nuclear matter parameters and NS observables.
 We demonstrate that the ANN is capable of inferring, with reasonable accuracy, NS observables from empirical parameters, as compared to conventional physics models which require the computation of an EoS followed by tedious equation-solving.
 This NS-ANN model is then validated to ensure that it satisfies the microphysics information of finite nuclear matter.
 More specifically, we study whether a trained ANN model is able to capture correlations between the tidal deformability for a NS with mass $1.4M_{\odot}$, $\Lambda_{1.4}$ and the symmetry energy slope $L_{\rm sym,0}$ as well as its curvature $K_{\rm sym,0}$.
 We find that the NS-ANN model learns a mapping that is sensitive to $L_{\rm sym,0} - K_{\rm sym,0}$ correlations in agreement with previous studies.
 Using the Bayesian inference framework, we determine the extent to which the neural network can replicate the physics model, and then utilize the trained neural network for inference tasks, which typically involve computationally expensive calculations.
 By doing so, we are able to achieve results that are comparable to the physics model while significantly reducing the computational time required.